fooof-tools/fooof/README.md

 ## Try it out with Binder

 If you want to try it out, click [here](https://mybinder.org/v2/gh/voytekresearch/fooof/master?filepath=%2Ftutorial) to jump straight into a live version of the tutorials.

 This link uses [Binder](https://mybinder.org) to launch a JupyterHub on the cloud for you.

 ## Dependencies

 FOOOF is written in Python, and requires Python >= 3.5 to run.

 It has the following dependencies:
 - numpy
 - scipy >= 0.19
 - matplotlib (optional)
+- tqdm (optional)
 - pytest (optional)

 That is, if you are using [Anaconda](https://www.anaconda.com/download/), then you are good to go.